Nianthony/cs294-137-hw3-ar-niantong/README.md

                 //trackedImage.transform.position -> Position of the tracked image in the real world
                 //trackedImage.transform.rotation -> Rotation of the tracked image in the real world

+                //For example, here when we find a new tracked Image, we create a cube, and place it at the location of the tracked image.
+We add the gameobject to a dictionary, using the name of the image as a key.
+                 GameObject cube = GameObject.CreatePrimitive(PrimitiveType.Cube);
+                cube.transform.localScale = new Vector3(0.1f,0.1f,0.1f);
+                cube.transform.position = trackedImage.referenceImage.position;
+                cube.transform.rotation = trackedImage.referenceImage.rotation;
+                gameobjectDict.Add(trackedImage.referenceImage.name,cube);

             }

             //eventArgs.removed contains all the trackedImages that were not found by the AR camera, either because it was removed from the camera's views or becuase the camera could not detect it. foreach (var trackedImage in eventArgs.removed)
             {
+                //If we loose tracking of the image, we destroy the conrresponding cube and remove the image name's entry from the dictionary
+                Destroy(gameobjectDict[trackedImage.referenceImage.name]);
+                gameobjectDict.Remove(trackedImage.referenceImage.name);
             }
             //eventArgs.updated contains all the trackedImages which are currently being tracked, but its position and/or rotation changed foreach (var trackedImage in eventArgs.updated)
             {
                 //trackedImage.transform.position -> Updated Position of the tracked image in the real world
-                //trackedImage.transform.rotation -> Updated Rotation of the tracked image in the real world }
+                //trackedImage.transform.rotation -> Updated Rotation of the tracked image in the real world

+                //if tracked image moves, we move the corresponding gameobject to match it's position. gameobjectDict[trackedImage.referenceImage.name].transform.position = trackedImage.transform.position;
+                gameobjectDict[trackedImage.referenceImage.name].transform.rotation = trackedImage.transform.rotation;
+            }
         }
     }